 You can also register with STEM Learning to request the support of a STEM Ambassador volunteer to bring an extra dimension to your club activities.
 STEM Ambassadors are volunteers from a wide variety of STEM careers & backgrounds who can support clubs by helping with activities &sharing career-based knowledge.

-It’s difficult to provide anything more than some basic support on the pages of a website but, here at All About STEM, we also have our very own resident STEM Clubs expert with oodles of insider information to share with you.
-Contact [email protected] & we can provide more personal support, specific to your school situation.
+It’s difficult to provide anything more than some basic support on the pages of a website but, here at All About STEM, we have oodles of insider information to share with you.
+Contact us & we can provide more personal support, specific to your school situation.

 All About STEM is always out and about.
 Here we bring you stories of what we’ve done and news items about things we’re planning.
 We’re adding new items regularly so come back to see what we’re up to.